mahmoudmatar01/Spring-AOP-/README.md

 ### Advice

-Advices are actions taken for a particular join point.
+Advice is action taken for a particular join point.
 They include "before," "after," and "around" actions that can be executed at specific points in the program's execution.

 ### Pointcut